TTA

 Specialize in: (1) stress, anxiety, depression, trauma, grief, or low self-esteem.
 (2) autism and other developmental differences.
 (3) emotional support and changing undesirable behaviours.
 (4) self-growth, empowerment, and wellbeing.
 (5) clinical supervision.

-Main approaches: Client-Centered, Strength-Based, Somatic Psychotherapy, Trauma-Informed Therapy, Expressive Arts Therapy, Play Therapy, Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Mindfulness.
+Main approaches: Client-Centered, Strength-Based, Somatic Psychotherapy, Trauma-Informed Therapy, Expressive Arts Therapy, Play Therapy, Integrative Somatic Parts Work (Internal Family System), and Mindfulness.

 Certifications & Licenses